syed-asif-iqbal/ITMO_ether_trnsfr/README.md

 Running Instructions:

 1. Install Go-Ethereum CLI or Start Ethereum Wallet
-2. Go to the directory using your terminal and " sudo chmod +x ./ether_transfer" to get permssion to run the script.
+2. Go to the directory using your terminal and " sudo chmod +x ./geth" to get permssion to run the script.
-3. Run 'bash ether_transfer' to enter TUI mode
+3. Run './ether_transfer' to enter TUI mode